General

 What type of workers will be hired throughout the project?

-Community members will be hired for various positions such as: environmental monitor, medic, safety personnel, fusion splicers, clearing crews, machine operators and other types of jobs.
+Community members will have opportunities to pursue various positions such as: clearing crews, machine operators and other types of jobs.
 Kiikenomaga Kikenjigewen Employment & Training Services (KKETS) is developing education and training programs to provide pathways to employment by Rapid Lynx when it is operational.
-Typical broadband system positions include engineering, customer support, order management, service installation and field support, fiber installation and splicing, facilities management, network monitoring and security monitoring.
+Typical broadband system positions include engineering support, fusion splicers, service installation, field maintenance support, fiber installation, facilities management, customer support, order management, network monitoring and security monitoring.

 Why is the construction going to take so long for this project?